 There are at least fifteen activities in this city alone that can make your holiday the most memorable vacation ever.

 Try Stand-up paddling in Hamburg

-Hamburg is rich in steady waterways, and this makes an idyllic venue for many safe water activities.
+Hamburg is rich in steady waterways, making it an idyllic venue for many safe water activities.
 Paddleboarding is easy to learn!
 You can sit, kneel, or stand as you paddle your way through the canals of this beautiful city.

-There are around 22 canals in Alster Lake alone, making it a perfect venue for this activity.
+Around 22 canals in Alster Lake alone make it a perfect venue for this activity.
 Once you’re at the lake’s land area, you will see many Stand-up paddle (SUP) rentals, and you’ll be surprised how accommodating they are–and the waters too.
 Try this out; you’ll have tons of fun!

 Have an enjoyable canoe ride

 If paddling’s not enough for you, more options are awaiting you.
 You can rent a canoe, kayak, rowboat, or all of them!
 While you’re navigating through the waters, you’ll be amazed at the view.

 Apart from the stunning architecture of the surrounding buildings, you will notice beautiful swans playing around.
 Make sure your camera doesn’t fall as you take photos.

 in Hamburg, bus riders can borrow books permanently installed in buses.
 These rolling libraries are perfect for book lovers who don’t have problems reading while in transit.
 Now, long bus rides are not a problem.

 If you’re a genuine bookworm who’d love to spend days with a German Nobel Prize winner’s work, Die Blechtrommel is an excellent choice.